Matsuuu/custom-elements-language-server/README.md

 require'lspconfig'.tsserver.setup{}
 ```

+### Other editors

+Is your favorite editor missing?
+If the editor supports LSP actions, plugging it in should be easy.
+If you need assistance, [submit an issue](https://github.com/Matsuuu/custom-elements-language-server/issues/new/choose).

 ## The Goal

 The aim of the Custom Elements Language Server / Language services is to create a centralized server for supporting LSP operations on Custom Elements.